 Oliver’s camp was first established by Paul Oliver, one of the anti-poaching pioneers of the Tarangire.

-It is now owned by Asilia who have managed to keep that adventurous spirit that Oliver created as well as maintain the high standards of hospitality and service that is to be expected of an Asilia property.
+It is now owned by Asilia, which has maintained Oliver’s adventurous spirit and upheld the high standards of hospitality and service expected of an Asilia property.

-It is, therefore, a great option for someone desperate to get into the Tanzanian safari spirit.
+It is, therefore, a great option for anyone looking to experience the Tanzanian safari spirit.

 Oliver’s has the park’s best location by far.
-It is situated about 30 minutes away from Kuro Airstrip.
+It is approximately 30 minutes from Kuro Airstrip.

-The camp overlooks the flood plains, popular amongst the park’s huge number of elephants.
+The camp overlooks the floodplains, popular with the park’s large number of elephants.

-It is remote, making it a great base from which to explore the untouched southern section of the Tarangire.
+It is remote, making it a great base for exploring the untouched southern section of Tarangire.

 The tents blend seamlessly into the surrounding vegetation and are decorated with the elegant splendour that becomes a traditional Tarangire safari camp.

-The location gives a feeling of exclusivity that is not so common on the northern circuit.
+The location conveys a sense of exclusivity that is uncommon on the northern circuit.

-The main area is full of interesting paper-backs on the surrounding region and its wildlife.
-A few well-worn, deep, leather sofas provide a great place to sit down, have a gin and tonic and soak in your surroundings.
+The main area is full of interesting paperbacks on the surrounding region and its wildlife.
+A few well-worn, deep leather sofas provide a great place to sit, have a gin and tonic, and soak in your surroundings.

-Two particular activities of note at Oliver’s are the walking safaris and the night drives.
+Two notable activities at Oliver’s are the walking safaris and the night drives.

-Tarangire is one of the least explored places in the North of Tanzania.
+Tarangire is one of the least explored places in northern Tanzania.

-Whilst the Ngorongoro Crater attracts huge crowds, Tarangire is off the beaten track and gives those who visit, an experience they won’t forget with intimate and often private sightings.
+Whilst the Ngorongoro Crater attracts large crowds, Tarangire is off the beaten track and offers visitors an experience they won’t forget, with intimate, often private sightings.

 Although it is famous for its elephant herds, lions, buffalo and other big game are frequently sighted here.

 If you have the time, Tarangire is a must-visit destination.
-Its location means that you can either fly in or drive in, however, we recommend at least two nights in the park.
+Its location allows you to fly or drive; however, we recommend at least two nights in the park.

-Due to the remoteness of the camps, the cost of getting to the park and the amount of activities on offer, to make it worthwhile, a minimum of two nights is needed.
+Due to the remoteness of the camps, the cost of getting to the park, and the number of activities on offer, a minimum of two nights is required to make it worthwhile.

-Their Highlands property by the Ngorongoro Crater offers a brilliant and unique base to explore the Crater’s wildlife and the surrounding Maasai villages.
+Their Highlands property near Ngorongoro Crater offers a brilliant, unique base for exploring the Crater’s wildlife and the surrounding Maasai villages.

-Two nights is more than enough by the Ngorongoro Crater.
-The activities here are relatively limited and the Crater itself is very small, so a one-day game drive is more than enough.
+Two nights are more than enough at the Ngorongoro Crater.
+The activities here are limited, and the Crater itself is small, so a one-day game drive is sufficient.

-When choosing a camp in the Serengeti, Asilia’s migration camps like Ubuntu or Kimondo are some of the best in the National Park, and their permanent lodges Dunia and Namiri offer all-year fantastic game viewing experiences in the centre of the Serengeti.
+When choosing a camp in the Serengeti, Asilia’s migration camps, such as Ubuntu and Kimondo, are among the best in the National Park, and their permanent lodges, Dunia and Namiri, offer fantastic year-round game viewing in the centre of the Serengeti.

-It does depend on personal preference, but you can be certain that Asilia’s properties will provide you with an unforgettable holiday experience.
+It depends on personal preference, but you can be confident that Asilia’s properties will deliver an unforgettable holiday experience.

 Price starts at $ 1105